david-gang/david-gang.github.io/_posts/2017-01-29-solrcloud-overview.markdown

 ![Reception]({{ site.github.url }}/assets/reception.jpg){:class="img-responsive"}

-Zookeper consists of a number of nodes which can be compared to a receptionist.
+Zookeper consists of a number of nodes which can be compared to secretaries.
 There is nothing special with a certain node.
 There is no master slave relationship where beforehand we decide who may change the data and from whom we may read.
-As here with the receptionist there is no master worker.
+As here with the secretaries there is no master worker.

-Every person can get to every recptionist and get a certain information.
+Every person can get to every secretary and get a certain information.
+Additionally every person can ask the secretary to get notified when a certain event occurs.

 The difference between Zookeeper and a reception is that only one node at a certain time can change the data.
 This node is called the leader node.
 The leader node is elected dynamically.
 The election process is not explained here.